ravenlp/grunt-bower-require-wrapper/README.md

 npm install grunt-bower-require-wrapper --save-dev
 ```

-Or register it as a dependency on your `package.json` and run `nom install`
+Or register it as a dependency on your `package.json` and run `npm install`

 ## Basic dependency requirement header wrapping